RPGroup-PBoC/RegSeq/README.md

 Which verifies that the installation proceeded as expected.
 Running this command should populate the command terminal with a list of available functions.

-If you encounter any issues with installation, please contact us through GitHub.

 Finally, to use this environment in a Jupyter notebook, a kernel needs to be created.
 Therefore, activate the environment and run the following line:

 `python -m ipykernel install --user --name mpathic_env --display-name "Python (mpathic)"`

 When opening a notebook from the `RegSeq/code` folder, click on 'Kernel', 'Change Kernel', and select the newly-created kernel.
 You will now be able to import the package and execute the code.

+You should be set up to use all code provided in this repository.
+If you encounter any issues with the installation, please contact us through GitHub.

 ## Layout
 The repository is split into four main directories, many of which have